Built by Ansh Kamkhalia (backend) and Neil Bajaj (frontend)

 Inspiration

-How I built it + challenges I faced
+How we built it + challenges we faced (frontend):

 I'll give an explanation of each feature and how it works: